nprapps/nprapps.github.com/_posts/2016-10-12-winter-2017-designer-developer-internship.markdown

 Does any of this sound like you?
 Please join our team!
 It isn't always easy, but it is very rewarding.
 You'll learn a ton and you'll have a lot of fun.

-Into images instead?
-Check out our [photo editing internship](/2016/10/12/winter-2017-photo-internship.html).
+The internship runs from January 9, 2017 to April 21, 2017. **Applications are due October 23, 2016 at 11:59pm eastern**.

 ## Here's how to apply

 Read our [post about how to our application process works and what we expect](/2015/10/14/how-to-apply.html) and [apply to the internship](https://interns-npr.icims.com/jobs/2859/winter-spring-2017%3a-news-apps/job).

-The internship runs from January 9, 2017 to April 21, 2017. **Applications are due October 23, 2016 at 11:59pm eastern**.
+*Into images?
+Check out our [photo editing internship](/2016/10/12/winter-2017-photo-internship.html).*